volkamerlab/maxsmi/README.md

 python maxsmi/full_workflow.py --task=ESOL --eval-strategy=False
 ```

-To run an example with all chosen arguments:
+To train a model with all chosen arguments:
 ```console
 python maxsmi/full_workflow.py --task=free_solv --string-encoding=smiles --aug-strategy-train=augmentation_with_duplication --aug-strategy-test=augmentation_with_reduced_duplication --aug-nb-train=5 --aug-nb-test=2 --ml-model=CONV1D --eval-strategy=True --nb-epochs=250
 ```

-## Prediction
+## Examples how to make predictions

+Note these predictions use the precalculated `maxsmi` models (best performing models in the study).

 To predict the affinity of a compound against the EGFR kinase, e.g. given by the SMILES `CC1CC1`, run:
 ```console
 python maxsmi/prediction_unlabeled_data.py --task="affinity" --smiles_prediction="CC1CC1"